Regulations Extension Subject Secondary Teacher Education (Haupt- und Realschule)

 Which is which?

-Subject-specific access regulations specify which requirements you must fulfil to be admitted to a Bachelor's or Master's degree program, e.g. language skills or prior knowledge of the subject.
-If there are no access regulations for your subject, you will find all the necessary information in the interdisciplinary requirements for a degree program.
+Subject-specific access and admission regulations specify which requirements you must fulfil to be admitted to a Bachelor's or Master's degree program, e.g. language skills or prior knowledge of the subject.
+The regulations also determine how places are allocated in degree programs which are subject to admission restrictions.

 The examination regulations contain legally binding regulations on the timing, content and organisation of the respective degree program.
 These include information on program content (mandatory and mandatory elective modules) and examinations (requirements, repeatability, free attempt).